-You will be provided with a diverse landscape to address movement practices in relation to a range of established theatre processes and innovations in the field.
-Practical movement teaching and movement directing projects offer potential applications in theatre production, puppetry, animation, classical theatre, film acting, opera and contemporary and devised work.
+Student are provided with a rich and diverse landscape within which to address movement practices in relation to a wide range of established theatre processes and innovations in the field.
+Practical movement teaching and movement directing on selected projects offers a range of potential applications in the fields of theatre production, puppetry, animation, classical theatre, film acting, and contemporary and devised work.

 You will normally have a degree or equivalent in a subject that includes an element of movement or dance.
 Graduates of other disciplines will be considered if they can provide evidence of previous training and experience in movement or dance.
 If you have a strong movement background and professional experience of working with movement for at least two years, you will be considered for non-standard entry.

 An offer will normally only be made after interview.